-Dexamethasone (Decadron) may help reduce swelling in the brain (cerebral edema).
+Dexamethasone (Decadron) may help reduce acute mountain sickness symptoms and swelling in the brain (cerebral edema).

 Portable hyperbaric chambers allow hikers to simulate conditions at lower altitudes without actually moving from their location on the mountain.
 These devices are very helpful if bad weather or other factors make climbing down the mountain impossible.